ipogorel/periscope-demo-app/README.md

 6. Install Kendo-UI pro or eval libraries (we use their grids because they have a lot of features, but Periscope will work with anything).
 Simply drop the files into `local-packages/kendo` folder.

-7. Install the local server as it described here https://github.com/privosoft/periscope-auth-server and run it
+7. Install and run the local server as it is described here https://github.com/privosoft/periscope-auth-server Please, keep it running while you are playing with periscope-demo-app.

 8. To run the app, execute the following command: